nvanlaerebeke/mitto/src/Readme.md

 	- Hide more classes, make them only available from Mitto.xxx, example the factories like ConnectionFactory This is to prevent missuse
 	- RabbitMQ Sender/Reader queue recovery after connection lost
+	- Router.IClient is used in Messaging, does it need to be an IClient?, does IClient then belong in IRouting?
+	  Isn't it a IMessaging interface?

 Improvements:
 	- Use arrData.CopyTo instead of Array.Copy and if possible use System.Buffer.BlockCopy (much faster):